meepthor/qc/README.md

 This library can be used to read and write delimited text files that have headers.

 - Rows in file should contain cells that correspond with cells in header
-- Delimiter and Separator are assigned based on Header row
+- Delimiter and Separator are determined based on Header row
 - Rows are read into map[string]string

 ## Usage